 Division of Molecular & Genomic Pathology

-Our solid tumor testing provides a personalized molecular profile for individualized therapy, diagnosis and prognosis for patients with tumors including thyroid cancer, brain tumors, lung cancer, colorectal cancer, melanoma, parathyroid tumors, hepatocellular carcinoma, appendiceal tumors, and pancreatic cysts.
-An expanded cancer panel is also offered for most solid tumors and includes 50 genes tested by next-generation sequencing technology.
+Our solid tumor testing provides a personalized molecular profile for individualized therapy, diagnosis and prognosis for patients with tumors including thyroid nodules and cancer, brain tumors, lung cancer, colorectal cancer, melanoma, hepatocellular carcinoma, appendiceal tumors, and pancreatic cysts.
+An expanded cancer panel is also offered for most solid tumors and includes 161 genes tested by next-generation sequencing technology.
 In addition, in cases of a patient with two tumors, we offer LOH testing to determine whether these tumors represent two primary tumors or metastatic disease.

-In the field of hematological malignancies, we offer testing that can provide diagnostic information such as testing for B and T cell clonality, testing for the presence of BCR/ABL and PML/RARα rearrangements, and testing for the JAK2 V617F mutation.
+In the field of hematological malignancies, we offer testing that can provide diagnostic information such as testing for B and T cell clonality, testing for the presence of BCR/ABL and PML/RARα rearrangements, interrogating 54 genes related to myeloid neoplasms by next-generation sequencing, and testing for the JAK2 V617F mutation.
 In addition, tests with prognostic implications including FLT3 mutation analysis, NPM1 mutation analysis, and IgH somatic hypermutation status, are also available in our laboratory.

-Genetic tests are offered for inherited mutations involved in RETT, Multiple endocrine neoplasia (MEN2A/2B), and von Hippel-Lindau (VHL) syndromes; genetic testing for disorders such as hypercoagulability, hereditary hemochromatosis, pancreatitis, and malignant hyperthermia; genetic testing to identify expansions of trinucleotide repeats in Huntington, Fragile X, and Kennedy disease; and genetic testing for genes implicated in neurological/mitochondrial diseases such as Spinal Muscular Atrophy (SMA), MELAS/MERRF/NARF, and POLG-mutation associated disorders.
+Genetic tests are offered for inherited mutations involved in multiple endocrine neoplasia (MEN2A/2B) and von Hippel-Lindau (VHL) syndromes; genetic testing for disorders such as hypercoagulability, hereditary hemochromatosis, and pancreatitis; and genetic testing to identify expansions of trinucleotide repeats in Huntington disease and Fragile X syndrome.